PeerPiper/peerpiper-website/README.md

-# PeerPiper.io
+# PeerPiper.io Website (hosted on Vercel)

+The PeerPiper.io Website.

+Built with Svelte.
 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);

 ## Contributing